Modafinil Review: Is it Good for Studying?

-Some people want to push themselves further, and for longer, but aren’t able to do so: That’s where Modafinil comes in as a 'smart drug'. ~
+Some people want to push themselves further, and for longer, but aren’t able to do so.
+That’s where they may turn to modafinil as a smart drug.

-It’s even been given to soldiers, as a ‘go pill’ to let them stay on duty for days at a time.
+Academics, professors, stockbrokers, pilots and all sorts of other professionals who have a need to be alert and cognisant for long periods use modafinil.
+It’s even been given to soldiers to let them stay on duty for days at a time.

 First, some background on the drug itself.
 Modafinil is a eugeroic and traces its roots back to adrafinil, invented in 1974 by French chemists.